 web.config.
 Also, remove custom rewrite rules from Plesk > Domains > example.com > Apache & nginx settings.

 - Temporary move/rename website's index page if it contains special redirect code.

 - Restore default Plesk templates if there were changes.

-- Try to obtain a certificate and if succeed, revert all the required changes back.
+- Try to obtain a certificate and if successful, revert all the required changes back if required.

 If the issue persists, or during the troubleshooting, the error was encountered, please check for the following available articles or search the solution in Knowledge Base :

 - Unable to install Let's Encrypt SSL certificate on LiteSpeed web server: Invalid response: 502 Bad Gateway